zapragartiast/WHGTicketSOP/sop.md

 ### 2.3.
 Procedure for Escalating Tickets to Other Departments

-- The support team may escalate tickets assigned by the supervisor if the ticket's context shifts from technical to non-technical issues.
+- The Support Team may escalate tickets assigned by the supervisor if the ticket's context shifts from technical to non-technical issues.
-- The support team can escalate to the appropriate group chat by opening a thread, providing the ticket ID, product details, context, brand, and other relevant information to facilitate other departments' checks.
+- The Support Team can escalate to the appropriate group chat by opening a thread, providing the ticket ID, product details, context, brand, and other relevant information to facilitate other departments' checks.
 - Ensure the ticket is assigned to the correct department listed in the portal.
-- If only consultation with another department is needed without assigning the ticket, the support team must add a note and attach the thread link to the ticket note.
+- If only consultation with another department is needed without assigning the ticket, the Support Team must add a note and attach the thread link to the ticket note.
 - Inform the customer that their issue is being handled by the relevant team and update them when the issue is resolved.
-- The support team can follow up in the thread if there is no update within a certain timeframe.
+- The Support Team can follow up in the thread if there is no update within a certain timeframe.

 ## 3. SOP for Escalation to Level 2

 ### 3.1.
 Purpose

-To ensure an efficient and structured process for escalating tickets from the Level 1 (L1) support team to the Level 2 (L2) support team regarding customer complaints.
+To ensure an efficient and structured process for escalating tickets from the Level 1 (L1) Support Team to the Level 2 (L2) Support Team regarding customer complaints.

 ### 3.2.
 Scope